Skip to content

 Business size

-The general rule applies when it comes to the cost of a small business accountant: the bigger and more complex your business is, the more the accountant needs to review.
+There's a general rule that applies when it comes to the cost of a small business accountant: the bigger and more complex your business is, the more the accountant needs to review.
 Compared to a small business that is operating under a sole trader structure, larger companies may likely have more transactions.
 For example, if you own a residential property vs own a popular restaurant in CBD; the amount of the transactions in a year is different.
 This means accountants need to spend more time reviewing and filing your tax returns.

 Expertise